Dominic Cummings faces fresh calls to resign after new allegations of lockdown travel

 Other prominent figures have resigned after breaking lockdown rules.

 Epidemiologist Neil Ferguson quit as a member of the government’s scientific advisory group after he was visited at home by his girlfriend.
-Scotland’s chief medical officer, Catherine Calderwood, stepped down after she was caught making two trips to her second home. – Reuters
+Scotland’s chief medical officer, Catherine Calderwood, stepped down after she was caught making two trips to her second home. – Reuters, PA